Munitions

 • Its name means Storm Petrel.
 Burevestnik is commonly translated as Storm Petrel, while NATO uses the reporting name SSC-X-9 Skyfall.

 • The nuclear engine is the point of the design.
-Public descriptions frame the missile as a cruise missile whose reactor would remove normal fuel-range limits, not as a faster ballistic weapon.
+Public descriptions frame the missile as a cruise missile whose reactor would reduce normal fuel-range limits, not as a faster ballistic weapon.

 • The old U.S. Project Pluto comparison is useful but imperfect.
-CSIS notes that both concepts sit in the nuclear-powered cruise-missile lineage, while also warning that Burevestnik should not be treated as a direct copy of the Cold War U.S. program.
+CSIS places both concepts in the nuclear-powered cruise-missile lineage, while warning that Burevestnik should not be treated as a direct copy of the Cold War U.S. program.

 • Its strategic value is disputed.
-Russian officials present Burevestnik as a missile-defense evasion system, but Reuters-cited experts and CSIS both question whether it adds much beyond existing Russian nuclear forces.
+Russian officials present Burevestnik as a missile-defense evasion system, but CSIS argues it does not fundamentally change Russia's ability to hold distant targets at risk.

 • The basing problem is unusually visible.
-Reuters reported possible launch-pad construction beside the Vologda-20/Chebsara nuclear warhead storage area, a layout outside normal Russian practice for most land-based missile payloads.
+Reuters reporting identified possible launch-pad construction beside the Vologda-20/Chebsara nuclear warhead storage area, with outside experts cautioning that the imagery was not definitive.

 Related Weapon Systems